 - Piping Tip: This is the most crucial tool for creating a frosting rose.
 You can use a 1M frosting tip or 2D frosting tip (closed star)– either tip will give you a rose pattern.
 And, the 1M frosting tip is one of five tips included in my piping tips 101!

 - Food Coloring: For the two-toned look, choose any colors you like.
-I swear by using gel colors in frosting as liquid colors could alter the texture.
-The Americolor brand is what I typically reach for (I used the fuchsia shade).
+I swear by using gel colors in frosting because liquid colors could alter the frosting’s consistency.
+The Americolor brand is what I typically reach for (I used the fuchsia shade in these photos).
 I like to keep some of the frosting white because the color + white really pops.
-I went with white + pink for these photos, but a purple, blue, orange, red, etc. would be equally gorgeous.
+I went with white + pink for these photos, but a purple, blue, orange, green, etc. would be equally gorgeous.

 - Piping Bag: Use a disposable or reusable piping bag in either 12 or 16 inch size.